syahrizaldev/syahrizaldev/README.md

 Currently focused on learning & practicing some of technologies like **NodeJS, VueJS, ReactJS, GraphQL, and MongoDB** to increase my Web skills and to understand properly how to building more powerful Websites.

+When I'm not coding, I like listening to music, or you will find me outdoor.
+I like being out in the open that's going for walks or runs while looking for some inspiration.
+Thanks and nice to meet you.

 ### GitHub Stats:

 <div>